amd/amd_smi_exporter/README.md

 	$ export PATH=$PATH:/usr/local/go/bin:$GOPATH/bin

-After the dependencies are installed, please verify if they are available in their default locations "/opt/e-sms/e_smi/lib", "/opt/goamdsmi/lib", "/opt/rocm/lib" and "/opt/rocm/lib64" directories respectively. the LD_LIBRARY_PATH needs to be set.
-The environment variable for the LD_LIBRARY_PATH
+After the dependencies are installed, please verify if they are available in their default location "/opt/rocm/lib" and the LD_LIBRARY_PATH environment variable needs to be set.

-	$ export LD_LIBRARY_PATH=/opt/e-sms/e_smi/lib:/opt/rocm/lib:/opt/rocm/lib64:/opt/goamdsmi/lib
+	$ export LD_LIBRARY_PATH=/opt/rocm/lib:/opt/rocm/lib64

 The user may edit this environment variable to reflect the installation path where the dependent libraries are installed, if different.